-MELISSA BIANCA AMORE, FOUNDER & CURATOR
+MELISSA BIANCA AMORE, CO-FOUNDER & CURATOR

 Melissa Bianca Amore is an international curator, art critic and independent scholar based in New York.
 Her primary area of exploration surrounds the study of phenomenology, the limitations of perceived space and interactive spatial aesthetics.
 A highly acclaimed critic and essayist, Amore has written for leading publications and authored exhibition catalogues for museums since 2005.
 Her thesis examined the cross-over between performance, phenomenology and interactive installation art, which included artists James Turrell and Doug Wheeler.
 Amore is currently a visiting critic/curator for selected institutions and organizations including, Residency Unlimited, New York and The New School-Parsons, New York.

 Amore recently curated (alongside William Stover) the exhibition Sites of Knowledge at Jane Lombard Gallery, New York.
 The exhibition examined spatial semiotics and language as a visual structure of knowledge, and included works by Richard Artschwager, Henri Chopin, Sophie Tottie and Michael Rakowitz.
 She curated a solo exhibition titled ThreeFold, on Australian/American installation artist Natasha Johns-Messenger, at El Museo de Los Sures, in New York.
 ThreeFold was a large-scale installation, an optical prism, predominantly made of mirrors and periscopic devices, which modified the spatial continuity and perceptual reading of the gallery space.
 In 2012, Amore was appointed the Creative Director and Senior Curator for a non-profit organization - a satellite curated art fair-launching emerging and undiscovered contemporary artists across the Asia Pacific Region.